SiavashVaezi/Data-Visualization/README.md

 Welcome to my Data Visualization repository.
 Here you can find my projects with Power BI.
-In every project I have tried to learn new skill in using Power BI, enhance my analytical and business acumen.
+In every project I try to learn new skills in using Power BI and DAX along with enhancing my analytical and business acumen.